 - Tolerance Zone: In the tolerance band diagram, the area is defined by two straight lines representing the upper and lower deviations.

-Today, Engineering drawing is created by CAD software which allows the drawing on a computer.
-Various types of CAD software are available and some types of software are specific to particular industries.
-With CAD software, engineers can either create a drawing from nothing or create a 3D model and then translate it into a drawing.
+Today, engineering drawings are created using CAD (Computer-Aided Design) software, which allows engineers to create drawings directly on a computer.
+There are various types of CAD software available, some of which are specific to certain industries.
+With CAD, engineers can either create a drawing from scratch or design a 3D model and then convert it into a 2D drawing.

 Conclusion

 Engineering drawings are one of the best ways to communicate all the technical information.
-At KUSLA prototype, our team of skilled engineers and machinists is proficient in analyzing every facet of engineering drawings, providing prompt Design for Manufacturability (DFM) feedback to guarantee the finest machined components.
+At KUSLA Prototype, our team of skilled engineers and machinists is experienced in analyzing every aspect of engineering drawings.
+We provide prompt Design for Manufacturability (DFM) feedback to ensure the highest quality machined components.
 Take the next step by uploading your CAD files and receiving a quote today!

 FAQ